LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2025-05-03-Dublin-Graded-Introduction.md

 <b><u>Detailed Programme - 2025:</u></b>

+(The time is for the beginning of the day.
+The actual time for your event must be consulted)

 Meeting 1 - <b>03/05/25</b> - Morton - 11:40 - <b>800m / 3000m</b>

 Meeting 2 - <b>11/05/25</b> - Morton - 12:00 - <b>1500m / 5000m</b>